Indicative-Data-Science/datasets/README.md

 # pilotstudy-data
-GNSS data used in our research
+This comprises GNSS data collected for our research.
+Freely available for others to use.

+To-be-added:
+links to other useful GNSS datasets